 Jennifer K. McNamara

-Alyssa Zuckerman is an Associate at the law firm of Lamb & Barnosky, LLP, located in Melville, N.Y., whose practice focuses on representing employers in both the public and private sectors in education, labor and employment law matters.
+Alyssa Zuckerman is a Partner at the law firm of Lamb & Barnosky, LLP, located in Melville, N.Y., whose practice focuses on representing employers in both the public and private sectors in education, labor and employment law matters.
 She received her law degree from St. John’s University School of Law and her undergraduate degree from New York University.

 Alyssa currently serves on the Board of Advisors for the St. John’s Law School’s Center for Labor and Employment Law and is on the Executive Board for the Long Island Pi Beta Phi Fraternity for Women Alumni Club.
 She is also an active member of the New York State Bar Association, where she serves on the Executive Committee of the Labor and Employment Law Section as Co-Chair of the Membership Committee.